Train journeys. Photo: KnowInsiders

 Photo: PandaReviewz

-It’s dusty, it’s hot, it’s exhausting, but it’s also exhilarating as carriages fill with people singing songs, selling delicious home-made food and drinks, laughing and smiling.
-The train heads through the hills and through the open windows you can see the dots of people in brightly-colored saris working on the tea farms.
-You can, if you want, ride this route in a first-class carriage, but why would you do that?
-This is one route where the stiff, stuffy world of first class goes against the whole point of the journey.
+It's dusty, it's hot, it's exhausting, but it's also exhilarating as carriages fill with people singing songs, selling delicious home-made food and drinks, laughing and smiling.
+As the train winds its way through the hills, passengers can look out and see individuals in vibrant saris working on tea farms below.
+If you're feeling extravagant, you can take a first-class carriage along this route, but why?
+There is at least one route where the prim and proper atmosphere of first class completely defeats the purpose of the trip.

 7. Konkan Railway, India